 Max and Ted spotted the gap in the UK artisan coffee market for highly skilled baristas and one of the retractable social ills of our time- youth imprisonment and stubbornly high youth reoffending rates.

-Max and Ted already had a wholesale coffee business, Black Sheep Coffee, and were approached by HMYOI Aylesbury to start train inmates, but this idea quickly grew to the roastery business you known as Redemption Roasters.
+Max and Ted already had a wholesale coffee business, Black Sheep Coffee, and were approached by HMYOI Aylesbury to start train inmates, but this idea quickly grew to the roastery business now known as Redemption Roasters.
 There’s real focus on sustainably sourced coffee right now, often focused on where beans are grown and the working conditions of those international growers.
 Redemption Roasters take than one step further.

 “74% of young offenders re-offend within 1 year of their release, but they are 50% less likely to re-offend if they leave with skills and a job.”